 To illustrate this point, the personal finance expert shared an example of how she's applied this giving practice in her own like.
 "In my work, I'm known for talking about the intersectionality of mental health and money, particularly how childhood trauma can allow the most brilliant of us to self-sabotage our career or financial success," she says.
 "While there are many opportunities to give popping up all around us — all well-deserving in their own right — I focus my giving on the Therapy Fund, an initiative of The Loveland Foundation, to provide financial assistance to Black women and girls nationally seeking therapy."

-Once you've landed on a cause you care about — and hopefully looked into ways the cause converges with BLM — it's important to check the credibility of the organisations that support that cause before donating.
-According to Washington, this step can be complicated since new organisations are being created all the time.
+Once you've landed on a cause you care about — and hopefully looked into ways the cause converges with BLM — it's important to check the credibility of the organizations that support that cause before donating.
+According to Washington, this step can be complicated since new organizations are being created all the time.
 There are charity ranking sites that you can check out, like Charity Navigator and GuideStar.
-However, just because an organisation isn't listed on these sites doesn't necessarily mean it isn't worth donating to.
+However, just because an organization isn't listed on these sites doesn't necessarily mean it isn't worth donating to.

-"Many [new organisations] are committed to doing work on the ground and not necessarily submitting applications to be listed in charity ranking sites," Washington explains.
-"Unfortunately, that means that most organisations listed are larger with bigger budgets.
+"Many [new organizations] are committed to doing work on the ground and not necessarily submitting applications to be listed in charity ranking sites," Washington explains.
+"Unfortunately, that means that most organizations listed are larger with bigger budgets.
 So while they appear more credible on paper, less of the donations go to the actual work."
 That's something that should be considered when scrolling through these ranking sites.
-"I keep this in mind before writing off small organisations with strong leaders.
+"I keep this in mind before writing off small organizations with strong leaders.
 Without our investment, they'll never be able to keep up, scale, and create the impact we all desire," she says.
-If you don't find an organisation on a ranking site, do some more digging.
-Read up on the organisation's leaders and how exactly funds are used, and don't be afraid to call and ask questions.
+If you don't find an organization on a ranking site, do some more digging.
+Read up on the organization's leaders and how exactly funds are used, and don't be afraid to call and ask questions.

 Set Up Recurring Donations